Posts Tagged ‘Folded Christmas Tree’

 We're just getting started with the Holiday Edition of Create with Connie and Mary!
 It's a perfect time to join!
 This week we've been working with the Halloween products…next up is our Fall/Thanksgiving week!
 Our Design Team and Guest Designers have been working hard on some VERY creative projects that you won't see anywhere else!
 Nope…not even previews!
 They are exclusive to Create with Connie and Mary subscribers!
 These make great class projects AND great gifts!
 The step-by-step photo tutorials stay up until next year so you can refer back to the projects over and over again.
 Join us…you'll be glad you did!

-UPDATE: 11/12/14 It amazes and blesses me that so many people still visit this post on my blog to see this card!
-I made this card four years ago!
+UPDATE: 11/24/15: It amazes and blesses me that so many people still visit this post on my blog to see this card!
+I made this card FIVE years ago!
 Thank you for stopping by!
-I thought I’d share that I have a wonderful Stampin’ Up!/Tombow Adhesive Sale going on for a limited time!
+I thought I’d share that I have a wonderful Stampin’ Up!/Tombow Adhesive Sale going on thru Nov.
+29th!

 STOCK UP ADHESIVE SALE!!!

 this is NOT available at my online store since it is my personal sale